Microscopic mechanism for resonant light-enhanced pair correlations in K$_3$C$_{60}$: Methods

 The full Hilbert space grows prohibitively fast with system size, making brute-force dynamics impossible beyond very small clusters.
 We therefore exploit the coupling structure identified above to construct an effective reduced basis for the driven problem.
-We first obtain the many-body ground state by DMRG in matrix-product-state form, and then build a Krylov subspace $\mathcal{K}_n(H_0,D^{x}|\mathrm{GS}\rangle)$ that targets the odd sector directly coupled to it.
-From this space we retain the dominant odd states, and for each such state generate an even-sector Krylov space after a second application of the dipole operator.
-This DMRG+Krylov construction yields an effective Hamiltonian tailored to the two-photon dynamics while retaining the underlying microscopic model; see Supplemental Material~\cite{supplementary} for details.
+We first obtain the many-body ground state using DMRG in matrix-product-state form and then build a Krylov subspace $\mathcal{K}_n(H_0,D^x|\mathrm{GS}\rangle)$ that targets the odd sector directly coupled to it.
+From this space, we retain the dominant odd states and, for each such state, generate an even-sector Krylov space after a second application of the dipole operator.
+This DMRG+Krylov construction yields an effective Hamiltonian tailored to the two-photon dynamics while retaining the underlying microscopic model.
+We implement this algorithm using the ITensor library~\cite{itensor}; see Supplemental Material, Sec.~\ref{sec:DMRG+Krylov}, for details.